 (January through May)

 During the spring semester, January through May 2024, fellows will participate in a variety of online executive education courses, monthly leadership workshops, mentorship, team-building opportunities and public speaking opportunities.
 In April 2024, fellow will have an in-person experience in the Cambridge, MA for 1 month.
 During their time in-residence, fellows will take an in-person courses, workshops and continue to meet their esteemed mentors.
 Fellows are only required to take a leave of absence from their work responsibilities during their time on campus, April 2023 for four weeks total.

 (May through August)

-During the final summer semester, Fellows will return home and re-engage with their home organizations to execute their unique personal growth and leadership plan, with full support from their employers and institutional mentors.
-Deliverables for this part of the fellowship include hosting training events for their peers on specific leadership skills, participation in virtual events, progress updates to the LEAD team and mentoring a future LEAD fellow.
+During the final summer semester, fellows will work closely with their home organizations to execute their unique personal growth and leadership plan, with full support from their employers and institutional mentors.
+Deliverables for this part of the fellowship include hosting training events for their peers on specific leadership skills, participation in virtual events, progress updates to the LEAD team, a final presentation for HSPH and HGHI staff and mentoring a future LEAD fellow.

 To hear more about the LEAD Fellowship experience, view this video from 2021 cohort fellow Bridget Msolomba Malewezi: